Amount and payment of general housing allowance | Our Services | KelaSkip to content

 Amount and payment of general housing allowance

-Read more about the government's proposal
+Read more about the changes to the general housing allowance.

 How is the amount of general housing allowance calculated?